 Similarly, if a power to detain arises as a result of a prior decision about a person's immigration status (such as a decision to refuse leave to enter or remain or to remove or deport them), the court has considered whether the decision maker was authorised by law to make that decision, and whether they in fact did make a decision.
 The court has not considered whether that decision was reasonable or the result of a failure to take into account relevant considerations.
-Again, the latter would fall only to be considered in a judicial review.
+Again, the latter would fall only to be considered in a judicial review.18

 It is true that the case of Hardial Singh, which established the common law principles regarding the reasonableness of a period of detention, was an application for a writ of habeas corpus.
-However, that does not necessarily mean that a court now considering a habeas corpus application brought by someone detained under the new powers that exist in the
+However, that does not mean that a court considering a habeas corpus application brought by someone detained under these new powers would be able to examine whether the length of time someone is detained is "reasonably necessary".
+Hardial Singh principles concern the exercise of powers to detain, not their existence; only the latter is the focus of habeas corpus applications.19